supernomad/quantum/docs/install.rst

  Install
 #########

 To start using ``quantum`` you have two different installation options.
-You can download a prebuilt binary, or you can build from source.
+You can download a prebuilt binary, or you can build it from source.

 First off there are some prerequisites:

-  * At least version 3.x kernel or higher.
+  * At least kernel version 3.x or higher.
-  * The TUN module enabled and operational.
+  * The TUN module must be enabled and operational.

 Prebuilt Binary
 ===============